 The Lower School (Years 3 and 4) is self-contained in a chalet-style block that is bright, colourful and relaxed, and Nursery and Pre-Prep reside in the former stable block with a fab play area in old walled garden.

-The big news is that their brand new Teaching And Learning Centre, The Hoyland, is about to open!
-Middle School will move in for the start of the summer term, enjoying this stunningly designed building, with bright modern classrooms, a dedicated SEN space and a Learning Street, no less.
+The big news is that their brand new Teaching And Learning Centre, The Hoyland, is now open!
+Middle School have already moved in, enjoying this stunningly designed building, with bright modern classrooms, a dedicated SEN space and a Learning Street, no less.

 Sport facilities are excellent with a sporting hub comprising of a sports hall, new tennis courts, huge astro, acres of pitches and a mountain biking track.
 There’s an outdoor pool that won’t win any prizes but does what it says on the tin.
 Boys play rugby, football and cricket, with hockey in Years 7 and 8.
 Girls play hockey, netball and cricket, no rounders.
 Sport is strong and prolific but this is not a school that drafts in top rugby coaches to wipe the floor with the opposition – it’s about taking part and having fun.

 We especially loved Tree Tops – an adventure playground with walkways, swings and climbing ropes.
 Pinewood is very much a get-outside-and-climb-a-tree-school (except that one child told us that they weren’t allowed to climb trees due to health and safety.)
 It’s pretty much as good as it gets here.